chemerisuk/better-dom/README.md

 * Walk through the sorce code of existing [projects that use better-dom](http://bower.io/search/?q=better-dom).

 ## Contributing
-In order to modify the source code you have to have [gulp](http://gulpjs.com) installed globally:
+In order to modify the source code you have to install [gulp](http://gulpjs.com) globally:

 ```sh
 $ npm install -g gulp
 ```

-The project uses set of ES6 transpilers to compile an output file.
-You can use the command below to start development:
+The project uses set of ES6 transpilers to compile the output file.
+You can use command below to start development:

 ```sh
 $ npm start